Environmental Science (ENVS)

 Environmental life cycle assessment is the study of the environmental impacts resulting from the human production of goods and services from raw material acquisition through ultimate disposition.
 The class covers the basic concepts of life cycle assessment including definition of system boundaries, inventory of energy and material inputs and resultant emissions, assessment of impacts on human health and the environment, and interpretation of results.
 Recommended preparation: basic physical and biological sciences and familiarity with spreadsheet programs such as Excel.
 Additional assignment/projects required for graduate credit.

-This class introduces students to bioregional planning concepts and shows the difference between “traditional’ planning and bioregional planning and explores the relevance of “traditional” planning and bioregional planning for communities in the American West.
+, NRS 5200.
+This class introduces students to bioregional planning concepts and shows the difference between “traditional" planning and bioregional planning and explores the relevance of “traditional” planning and bioregional planning for communities in the American West.
 Additional work required for graduate credit.
 Typically Offered: Fall.

 This course discusses the concept of sustainable development and its promises and pitfalls as a leading concept for the planning and design of communities.
 The course provides an overview of the different interpretations of sustainability and discusses the usefulness of these interpretations for planning in the context of the communities in which we live.
 Additional work required for graduate credit.
 Typically Offered: Varies.

 Basic concepts of pollution prevention and waste minimization; pollution prevention strategies and case studies for solid waste, hazardous waste, water and energy use, and air pollution.
-(Fall only)
+Typically Offered: Fall.

 Seminar provides a historical and theoretical basis to address the application of knowledge to public and political decisions and the ethics of professional practice within public and non-governmental settings.
 Readings, discussions, and essays focus on underlying traditions and assumptions, cultural contexts, social justice and “planner” roles.
 Additional work required for graduate credit.
 Typically Offered: Varies.

+, WR 5440.
 Qualitative aspects of water are covered in this class.
-Major topics are qualitative aspects of (1): surface water, (2) groundwater, (3) drinking water, (4) water in the oceans, and (5) the human waste stream.
+Major topics are qualitative aspects of (1) surface water, (2) groundwater, (3) drinking water, (4) water in the oceans, and (5) the human waste stream.
 Concepts presented are relevant to world-wide water quality issues and concepts; however, an emphasis is placed on issues within the four Pacific Northwest states (ID, AK, OR, WA).
+Typically Offered: Fall.

 Understand the characterization, testing, and treatment of chemical, microbial and hazardous compounds and their impact on human health.
 Be familiar with drinking water standards, regulatory aspects and protection of municipal, community, and private well systems.
-(Spring, Alt/years)
+Typically Offered: Spring.

 Comprehensive understanding of the hydrologic processes associated with the environmental processes.
 Includes components of the hydrologic cycle, analysis of precipitation and run off, evapotranspiration, routing, peak flow, infiltration, soil and water relationships, snowmelt, and frequency analysis.
 Typically Offered: Spring.